 Why is this?

 I can give you some insight as to why one of them, Lafayette, was on that list.
 My boyfriend went to college there and this is what he told me when I mentioned the study to him, keep in mind that Lafayette is in the heart of Acadiana, which you may know better as Cajun country, “Cajuns like to eat, drink, dance, and fuck.”

 Having spent time there, I don’t disagree.
 The food is delicious; think gumbo, jambalaya, and boudin.

-You can drink in public which I know makes some puritans clutch their pearls with visions of hellfire and anarchy dancing in their stupid little heads, but I assure you, the vast majority of people here do it responsibly and it does make things like fairs and festivals more fun.
+You can drink in public, which I know makes some Puritans clutch their pearls with visions of hellfire and anarchy dancing in their stupid little heads.
+Still, I assure you, the vast majority of people here do it responsibly and it does make things like fairs and festivals more fun.

 The go cup is something that the rest of the country should embrace.
 If they want to be as happy as we are down here anyway.

-Dancing in Lafayette means Zydeco and if you haven’t done it, you simply don’t know what you’re missing.
+Dancing in Lafayette means Zydeco; if you haven’t done it, you simply don’t know what you’re missing.
 Dancing Zydeco in Lafayette is one of the most fun things I have ever done.
-There is just such a joyousness to it, I can’t explain it but dearly wish you all will experience it one day.
+There is just such a joyousness to it, I can’t explain it, but dearly wish you all will experience it one day.

 As for that last one, I’ll leave it to your imagination and say the boyfriend picked up a few tips from the Cajuns while he was among them.

 And all of these things come together like the perfect gumbo or Shakespearean sonnet at a crawfish boil.
-People in Lafayette aren’t rich but they know what it really means to be wealthy.
+People in Lafayette aren’t rich but know what it means to be wealthy.
 We can learn something from them.